Recursive Entropic Variational Inference for Nonlinear State-Space Models: Introduction

 The paper is organized as follows.
 Section~\ref{sec:problem-statement} introduces the approximate inference problem in state-space models.
 Section~\ref{sec:proximal-optimization} provides a brief review of proximal variational optimization, which serves as the foundation for our method.
 In Section~\ref{sec:proximal-smoothing}, we present our dynamic Lagrangian framework for approximate Bayesian inference.
 Section~\ref{sec:practical-algorithms} specializes this framework to the Gaussian setting and derives practical recursive algorithms.
 We then connect our approach to related work in Section~\ref{sec:related-work}.
+Finally, Section~\ref{sec:experiments} provides a numerical evaluation of the proposed algorithms.
+Proofs are deferred to the supplement.